mskroon/DeSDA/CLIN28/README.md

 ## main.py

-Runs all different methods and draws a graph with a ROC-curve for all methods (also reporting on the AUC score for all methods).
-It will also return the best threshold, as calculated as the point with the smallest Euclidean distance to the top left corner as well as the point where Youden's J statistic is highest.
+Runs all different methods and draws a graph with an ROC-curve for all methods (also reporting on the AUC score for all methods).
+It will also return the best threshold, as calculated as the point in the ROC-curve with the smallest Euclidean distance to the top left corner as well as the point in the ROC-curve where Youden's J statistic is highest.
+E.g.:

+> `label`

+> `AUC: value`

+> `Youden: (FPR, TPR, threshold)`

+> `Euclidean: (FPR, TPR, threshold)`

+In the method labels, `<` means that every instance below the threshold will be predicted `True`, `>` means that every instance above the threshold will be predicted `True`.

 All methods take the `en-nl.syn.train` file as input.
 Some additional models and training-data files are hard-coded.
 Refer to lines 12 to 16, and change them accordingly.